Generalizations of forest fires with ignition at origin: Formal definitions and the ``green'' process

 \subsection{The green process for the forest fire process}

 Consider the following modification of the forest fire process.

 Fix an $x\in\{1,2,\dots\}$.
-Assume that there are no fires at all, and wait for the first time when $x$ is {\em reachable} from $0$ (precisely defined in the next paragraph).
+Assume that there are no fires at all, and wait for the first time when~$x$ is {\em reachable} from $0$ (precisely defined immediately after~\eqref{Sdef}).
 This will provide a trivial lower bound for the minimum time necessary for the fire to reach this point.

 More formally, let ${\cal P}_x$, $x\in \Z_+$, be a collection of independent Poisson processes, such that ${\cal P}_x$ has rate $\l_x$.
 Define a $\{0,1\}^{\Z_+}$--valued continuous time stochastic process $S^\gg$ as follows.
 The value $S^\gg(x,t)\in\{0,1\}$ for $x\in \Z+$, $t\ge 0$, is the state of site $x$ at time $t$.
 We say that $x$ is occupied at time $t$ (vacant resp.) whenever $S^\gg(x,t)=1$ ($S^\gg(x,t)=0$ resp.).
 At time $t=0$ all the states are vacant, i.e., $S^\gg(x,0)=0$ for all $x\ge 0$.